subquery/subql-examples/kitty/README.md

 # SubQuery Example - Kitty

-This subquery indexes This subquery indexes birthinfo of kitties.
+This subquery indexes birthinfo of kitties.

 It demonstrates how to use Subquery to extract data from your dedicated chain.